CLI

 For other methods of configuring certificates, see CA Certificates.

-The pkl eval, pkl test, pkl repl, and pkl download-package commands also take the following options:
+The pkl eval, pkl test, pkl repl, pkl download-package, and pkl analyze imports commands also take the following options:

 --project-dir